"May no fears affect you.

 May you enjoy good health and long life."

+Why do I have a web page?
 The original impetus for this site was the ever-changing environment offered by ISPs... most recently MSN, and AOL before that.
-(I don't mind paying an ISP so much as I object to having no say in what I'm paying for.)
-Now this is just something I kind of enjoy having; plus, it links to my blogs and my genealogy sites.
-If you're looking for me, you might start here.
+Now it's just something I kind of enjoy having; plus, it links to my blogs and my genealogy sites.
+Anyway, here it is, and here you are reading it.

 As for me, I'm just a guy.
 I'm a grandfather now from my daughter.
 She and her brother live in Texas with their mother, bless her heart.
-My grandson is seven years old now, and I'm here to tell you that being his grandfather is absolutely and totally cool.
-Thank you to my daughter for choosing to have him.
+My grandson is eight years old now, and I'm here to tell you that being his grandfather is absolutely and totally cool.

 I spent 20 years and a month or two in the Navy, retiring as a Chief Hospital Corpsman.
 In one way, that was just one period of my life; but it was easily the most rewarding work I had done until recently, and it does seem to define me.
-I worked as an OR Tech in Yokosuka, Japan, during the late 60's, was with Air Wing Two in USS Ranger at the end of the war in VietNam, spent three years on independent duty in USS Roark (Best Job Ever), and retired off USS Cleveland in 1985.
+I worked as an OR Tech in Yokosuka, Japan, during the late 60's, was with Air Wing Two in USS Ranger at the end of the war, spent three years on independent duty in USS Roark (Best Job Ever), and retired off USS Cleveland in 1985.
 There were a few other deployments, and some shore duty in there, too.
 I can tell all of that happened quite awhile ago because all of my ships have been decommissioned.
-(CVW-2 is still active and deploys in USS Abraham Lincoln now.)

-By the spring of 2004, I had started thinking seriously about why I was still shuffling papers in a cubicle in California, and it occurred to me that it was primarily so I could afford to live in California... and, of course, I'm not from California.
+By the spring of 2004, I had started thinking seriously about why I was still shuffling papers in a cubicle for a medical management company in California, and it occurred to me that it was primarily so I could afford to live in California... and, of course, I'm not from California.
 At that point I committed to simplifying my life and looking for a place I could call home.
-How I discovered and fell in love with Western North Carolina is a story for another time.

-I do some transporting for Brother Wolf Animal Rescue (BWAR) in Asheville (mostly just taking dogs and cats to and from their vet appointments), and I try to go on their Outward Hounds hikes when I can.
+I also did some driving for Brother Wolf Animal Rescue (BWAR) in Asheville (mostly just taking dogs and cats to and from their vet appointments with a few recoveries from kill-shelters in the area), and I got to go on their Outward Hounds hikes once in awhile.
 Dogs are always genuine, and I respect that about them.

 Among my heroes I include Admiral James B. Stockdale whom I had the privilege of meeting, Senator Lloyd Bentsen, UN Secretary General (1953-1961) Dag Hammarskjöld, and my foster parents: Jack and Mary Lee (Douglas) Gresham.

-I'd like to meet President Jimmy Carter, Rev. Billy Graham, and His Holiness, the 14th Dalai Lama, if I could do it without a fuss.
+I'd like to meet President Jimmy Carter, and His Holiness, the 14th Dalai Lama, if I could do it without a fuss.
 I have questions.

 Your e-mail comments to Harold at hmbabb.net are invited and encouraged.